 Even though flying is one of the safest methods of transport, it is also the most inconvenient.
 Unlike having a car to hop straight into or a train with quick and easy stations, the process of booking tickets and undergoing the whole airport process can be tiring before you’ve even stepped on the plane.
-If you’re going abroad, you’ll likely have plenty of luggage and a long flight ahead of you, making it all the more stressful to arrive on time and with everything you might need.
+If you’re going abroad, you’ll likely have your business backpack slung over your shoulder, plenty of luggage, and a long flight ahead of you, making it all the more stressful to arrive on time and with everything you might need.
 Here are a few travel tips to keep you comfortable and occupied while taking a long flight.

 Before you go, make a checklist of everything you will need at the airport.
 It’s no fun finding out too late that your passport is still at home or that you’ve left something in the car.
 A simple way of keeping track of everything is to resist the urge to over-pack.
 Only bring what you know you will need on the plane, and once you’ve landed.
 Otherwise, you’ll have too many items to remember, and there will be an increased chance of losing something.
 Find luggage suitable for keeping your possessions safe at all times, carry-on or otherwise.
 If you only bring the essentials, you’ll feel lighter and more prepared for the long journey.
 Wear loose, comfortable clothes and good shoes that won’t restrict you while sitting for an extended amount of time.
 Maybe even bring a blanket and small cushion in case you want to sleep on the plane.